 Skilled nursing visits, social work visits, spiritual support, pain & symptom management, medication management, personal care needs, home-medical-equipment coordination.

-Hospice Care is for patients who have been told by a physician that they have an illness with a prognosis of six months or less.
-There is nothing that can be done to improve their condition, and the patient is ready to live more comfortably and forego treatments aimed at prolonging life.
+Hospice Care is for clients who have been told by a physician that they have an illness with a prognosis of six months or less.
+There is nothing that can be done to improve their condition, and the client is ready to live more comfortably and forego treatments aimed at prolonging life.
 We help provide peace and support when facing a life-limiting illness.
 We listen to your wishes and consider your family’s needs for the highest quality of life possible and to live each day to its fullest.

 Our hospice care teams include specially trained professionals and volunteers.

 - Registered Nurses: Nurses make regularly scheduled visits and provide expert pain management and symptom control techniques.
 Nurses are available 24/7.

 - Certified Nursing Assistant: Assist with personal care tasks such as bathing, hair care, nail care, light housekeeping, and meal preparation.

 - Bereavement Counselors: Offer support and counseling for family members of all ages.

-To make patients as comfortable as possible, we provide a comprehensive combination of health and supportive care, including:
+To make clients as comfortable as possible, we provide a comprehensive combination of health and supportive care, including:

 - Pain and symptom management